rxxsta/25daysofchristmas/challenges/day14_AWS-Bucket.md

 5. Open up rootkey.csv

-6. Copy and paste into fields respectively.
+6. Copy and paste the keys into the fields respectively.

-You can always create a new pair another time in case something happens to rootkey.csv.
+You can always create a new pair another time, in case something happens to rootkey.csv.

 You can now view what files are in the bucket with `aws2 s3 ls s3://advent-bucket-one`\
 Download the file with `aws2 s3 cp s3://advent-bucket-one/<file-name> .`\
-And the you can see the contents with `cat <filename>`
+And then you can see the contents of the file with `cat <filename>`